executablebooks/MyST-NB/docs/computation/execute.md

 This will only execute notebooks that are missing at least one output.
 If a notebook has *all* of its outputs populated, then it will not be executed.

-To only execute notebooks that do not have *any* of its outpus populated, change the above configuration value to:
+To only execute notebooks that do not have *any* of its outputs populated, change the above configuration value to:

 ```python
 nb_execution_mode = "lazy"